 - Install Amap aka AutoNavi: Forget Google Map.
 Apple Map uses its special AutoNatvi API to power their services in China.
 Google Map is poorly optimized for greater China (even with a VPN, it’s almost useless).

 - Install maps.me: their offline content works here.

 - Install WeChat: You need this multi-purpose application to survive in China.
 It’s more like messenger + Facebook + Twitter + Paypal.

 - Install Alipay: another online payment platform widely used in China.

 - Install Pleco: an English & Chinese Dictionary application for iOS and Android devices.

 Got some general questions about life in Chengdu?
 Wanna join expat groups in Chengdu?
 Feel free to email me webmaster [at] mighil.com or add me on WeChat (mighil).
 Alternatively,

 you can ping me on Facebook.
 I’m quite busy these days, so please don’t expect a swift response.
 I do offer relocation consulting and assistance, get in touch with me if you’re interested.

 Please report the broken links by sending me a message on WeChat.

 - Chengdu Places Directory Listing.
 Chengdu Places is a concise but detailed listing of the best places in the Sichuan capital city.

 - Chengdu Living Blog & Forum.
 Useful Chengdu focused blog with a dedicated forum and podcasts section.
-I am part of the mod team.
+I moderate the website.

 - GoChengdoo.
 Another useful forum and blog.